 Spiritual But Not Religious?
 Healthy Trend? or Crisis of Faith?
 The self-identification of “spiritual-but-not-religious” (SBNR) is a growing trend, even a movement, in the United States and abroad.
 Hear Graham Schweig speak about Reflections on Judaism’s Contribution to the Discussion.
 Graham Schweig is Professor and Director of Studies in Religion, Department of Philosophy & Religion, Christopher Newport University, Virginia.

-Denise Handlarski, Rabbi for Oraynu, Toronto’s Humanistic Jewish Congregation will spend the weekend with KB.
+Rabbi Denise Handlarski, of Oraynu, Toronto’s Humanistic Jewish Congregation, will spend the weekend with KB.

 All are welcome at these events:

-6:00 pm Havdallah ceremony and potluck dinner – Future of Secular Humanistic Judaism
+After dinner – Rabbi Handlarski will speak about the Future of Secular Humanistic Judaism